Expert insights to revolutionize your Hindi newspaper production

 Yes.
 Many district dailies are 1–2 person operations.
 With automated news aggregation and layout, a single editor-publisher can handle everything except printing and distribution.
 Monthly cost drops to ~₹1,70,000 if you outsource printing and have a small stringer network.

-Start the 14-day free trial and see how much of the production cost can be automated.
+Start onboarding and see how much of the production cost can be automated.

 newspaper costoperating costdistrict dailynewspaper businesshindi newspaper